About this trip

 Join us

-Available to strong beginner to advanced riders.
+Available to intermediate to advanced riders.
 All riding is done at a walking pace.
-Prior horse riding experience is strongly recommended, but not required to participate.
+Prior horse riding experience is required.

 LIMITED SPOTS AVAILABLE